-- Avoid creating situations where lots of people are rushing to take the same action and only the first few get it.
+- Avoid creating situations where many people are rushing to take the same action, and only the first few get it.

-- The mechanism should work even if the seller has no idea of its market conditions and how much demand is.
+- The mechanism should work even if the seller has no idea of its market conditions and demand.

-- The process of participating in sales should be interesting with game-like qualities, keep people engaged and without being frustrating.
+- Participating in sales should be attractive with game-like qualities, keep people engaged, and without being frustrating.

 - Give a positive return.
-Holders want to see its collection price go up rather than down.
+Holders want to see the collection price go up rather than down.
 This could imply selling NFTs at a lower price.

-As Buterin suggests, you should set up a limit amount for every buyer and avoid bots or “NFTs whales” to snatch large amounts of tokens.
+As Buterin suggests, you should set up a limit amount for every buyer and avoid bots or “NFT whales” snatching large amounts of tokens.
 By setting limits and authenticating each customer, all users can participate in a fairer drop, and secondary value can be realized for holders on the resale market.

-Not only you can avoid transactions fee getting more expensive, but the market site will work correctly.
+You can avoid transaction fees getting more expensive, and the market size will work correctly.

 Prepare for the “Hype”

-Everyone needs to be informed.
-All have to know their responsibilities.
+Everyone needs to be informed and know their responsibilities.
 Customer service is ready and monitoring all social media.
 Technical support is monitoring for issues and having quick solutions.
-And again, if there is high demand, have prepared that “Waiting Room”.
+And again, if there is high demand, have prepared that “Waiting Room.”
 If you need to postpone the launch day for technical difficulties, it’s better than launching and failing completely.